Amsterdam/authorization_django/README.md

 Contribute
 ----------

-Activate your virtualenv, install the egg in `editable` mode, and start coding:
+Create a uv-managed environment, install the project with the optional development dependencies, and start coding:

 ```
-pip install -e .[extended]
+uv sync --extra extended
 ```

 Testing: